ruby/www.ruby-lang.org/en/documentation/faq/8/index.md

 foo.hello        # => "hello.
 I'm Tom\n"
 ~~~

-We've customized foo without changing the characteristics of Foo.
+We've customized `foo` without changing the characteristics of `Foo`.

 ### What is a module function?

 A module function is a private, singleton method defined in a module.
 In effect, it is similar to a class method, in that it can be called using
-the Module.method notation:
+the `Module.method` notation:

 ~~~
 Math.sqrt(2)     # => 1.414213562
 ~~~

 However, because modules can be mixed in to classes, module functions can
-also be used without the prefix (that's how all those Kernel functions are
+also be used without the prefix (that's how all those `Kernel` functions are
 made available to objects):

 ~~~